atbcb/ICTTestingBaseline/docs/15Headings.md

             * H42: each heading is marked with `<h1>` to `<h6>`.
             * ARIA12: each heading is marked with `role=”heading”`.
 If all headings on the page are at the same level, the additional `aria-level=”#”` is not required.
 For multiple heading levels, 'aria-level' must be specified.
 ###### Test Results for SC 1.3.1
-* If any test for SC 1.3.1 fails, then the content is not conformant to SC 1.3.1
+* If any of the above checks fail, then the content fails this SC

 ##### Tests for SC 4.1.1
 1. Check that each programmatic heading uses EITHER the HTML heading technique H42 `<h1>` to `<h6>` OR the ARIA12 technique `<role="heading" aria-level="#">`.
 A heading cannot use both techniques per [W3C specification ARIA in HTML](http://w3c.github.io/html-aria/#docconformance).
 ###### Test Results for SC 4.1.1
-* If the test for SC 4.1.1 fails, then the content is not conformant to SC 4.1.1
+* If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement